 - Lower immunity to colds and other illnesses

-If you are getting stressed every day, you should take some steps to (1) lessen the number of stressors in your life, and (2) treat your body and mind to some stress-reduction techniques.
+If you notice that you feel stressed just about every day, you should take some steps to (1) lessen the number of stressors in your life, and (2) try some techniques that will help you de-stress.

 How can I lower my stress level?

-- Exercise is a great way to de-stress.
-Vigorous exercise releases chemicals in your body called endorphins, which make you feel happier and more relaxed.
+Exercise is a great way to lower your stress.
+While exercising, you can focus on what you’re doing with your body, which helps free your mind from other worries.
+Vigorous exercise also triggers the release of chemicals in your body called endorphins, which make you feel happier and more relaxed.
 You don’t have to be a super-athlete to exercise.
-You can play sports at school, sign up for a class at your local YMCA, or go for a run.
+Even something as basic as walking for half an hour can help you relax and improve your mood.
+Or, you can sign up for a class at your local YWCA or YMCA, such as dancing, volleyball, or swimming.

 What should I do if I’m dealing with extreme stress?

 - Parents or other trusted adults.
-If you feel that your stress is more than you can manage, you should definitely seek help.
-Have an in-depth talk with one of your parents, or another trusted adult in your life.
-Be as honest as you can about the stress you’re dealing with, and the effect it’s having on you.
-Confiding in a caring adult can help you feel less alone, and that person can help you find ways to manage your stress.
+If you feel that your stress is more than you can manage on your own, you should definitely seek help.
+Have an honest talk with a parent(s), guardian, or another trusted adult in your life.
+Be truthful about the stress you’re dealing with and the effect it’s having on you.
+Opening up to a caring adult can help you feel less alone, and that person can help you find ways to manage your stress.